Home / Helpful Guides / Year-End Information

 IRS & State Calls

-If you ask us to call the IRS, state, or other government body regarding a notice or letter — and the reason is not related to a service we previously provided, or is related but not our fault (such as an IRS or employer error) — a consulting fee applies at our standard hourly rate.
+If you ask us to call the IRS, state, or other government body about a notice or letter —.
+And the reason isn’t related to a service we previously provided, or is related but not our fault (such as an IRS or employer error) —.
+A consulting fee applies at our standard hourly rate.

 Supplementary Consulting